You’ll need this again. Bookmark this site now!

 35 / 50

-35. Which of the following is NOT a component of an ABC (Antecedent-Behavior-Consequence) data collection system?
+35. Which of the following is a limitation of continuous measurement procedures?

 36 / 50